cdl-geneseo/geneseo-dictionary/F/Follow-the-Treee.md

 # Follow the Treee

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Follow the Treee

 Created by  Unknown User (crk4), last modified by  Unknown User (tno1) on Aug 23, 2012

 Follow the Treee: noun; event during the Fall semester of 2008 in which, during a power outage, some students holding a tree branch inspired a march through campus and Main Street.
 The students were disbanded by police, but small remnants coalesced again, sans branch.&quot;My friends and I followed the treee all the way to Main Street!&quot;85% of people surveyed knew this phrase.(Klein, E-H, 2008)